njsilbiger/Coding_open_notebook/_posts/2017-02-07-LinearModels.md

 mod<-lm( Data.summary$mean.Range ~  Data.summary$lat)
 ```

 However, this is still not quite right for Piper's data because she has 2 different species and we want to model them separately.
-To just model the effect of latitude on mussel range we can add another argument called *subset*.
+To model the effect of latitude on mussel range we can add another argument called *subset*.
 This code says to just use the Mussel data in the analysis

 ```R
 mod<-lm(mean.Range~lat, data = Data.summary, subset= Data.summary$Species == 'Mussel')